ningchen8743/p2/README.md

 +

 ## 3 Unique inputs
-*You don't have to list all inputs, just 3 unique ones.
-The following is an example of what I'd put if my project was the xkcd Password Generator: (1) Text input to indicate number of words in password, (2) Checkbox to indicate whether to include a number (3) Dropdown to indicate what symbol to include*
+1. Text input a sentence or a paragraph
+1. Checkbox option to indicate whether to count space or not
+1. Dropdown option to indicate whether to count character or word

 ## Class
 *List the name of the class you're using, e.g. `Form.php`, `Password.php`, etc.*
++ count.php

 ## Code style divergences
 *list any divergences from PSR-1/PSR-2 and course guidelines on code style*